SIT Study Abroad Logo

 History, Islam, and the Arts in Java

 Dive deep into the arts and religion for three weeks in Java, the most populous island in Indonesia.
-In Java you will meet with local students of Gajah Mada University (UGM); create a batik shirt of your own design with the help of experts in Yogyakarta; visit and socialize with santri, the students of Pesantren Islamic boarding school; and visit Candi Borobudur and Candi Prambanan, some of the most famous ancient temples of Southeast Asia.
-In Solo, in central Java, learn about Confucianism in Indonesia.
+Meet with local students of Gajah Mada University (UGM); create a batik shirt of your own design with the help of experts in Yogyakarta; visit and socialize with santri, the students of Pesantren Islamic boarding school; and visit Candi Borobudur and Candi Prambanan, the largest Buddhist monument in the world and the tallest Hindu temple in the Southeast Asian archipelago.
+In Solo, Central Java, learn about Confucianism, which is recognized as a religion in Indonesia.

 Tabanan District